-The CCPC amalgamated the functions of and replaced the Competition Authority and the National Consumer Council from 31 October 2014.
-In relation to merger control, it has extensive legal powers and a broad mandate to examine mergers and acquisitions that fall under the Competition Act.
-The CCPC has maintained a busy workload since its establishment, reviewing 88 merger notifications in the period from 31 October 2014 to 31 December 2015, according to its most recent Annual Report.
+The CCPC amalgamated the functions of and replaced the Competition Authority and the National Consumer Agency from 31 October 2014.
+In relation to merger control, the CCPC has extensive legal powers and a broad mandate to examine mergers and acquisitions that fall under the Competition Act.
+The CCPC has maintained a busy workload since its establishment, issuing 68 determinations on transactions it assessed in 2017, according to its most recent Mergers & Acquisitions Report.

-Irish merger control practice and procedure follows closely the approach of the European Commission, and the processes laid down in the EU Merger Regulation and the Consolidated Jurisdictional Notice.
+Irish merger control practice and procedure follows closely the approach of the European Commission, and the processes laid down in the EU Merger Regulation (“EUMR”) and the Consolidated Jurisdictional Notice (“CJN”).
 In particular, jurisdiction (other than for media mergers) is established on the basis of turnover-based thresholds.
 The concepts of control and full-function joint ventures are highly similar under both regimes.
-Substantive assessments are based on whether or not the relevant merger or acquisition results in a substantial lessening of competition on markets for goods and services in Ireland, which is similar to the test under the EU Merger Regulation.
-The process can run into a second phase where the CCPC is not able to reach a decision during the first phase period of 30 working days.
-Economic analysis plays an important role in the assessment of cases.
-The design and implementation of remedies is largely based on the EU model.
+Substantive assessments are based on whether or not the relevant merger or acquisition results in a substantial lessening of competition on markets for goods and services in Ireland, which is similar to the test under the EUMR.
+The review process can run into a second phase where the CCPC is not able to reach a decision during the first phase period of 30 working days.
+Economic analysis plays an important role in the substantive assessment of cases, while the design and implementation of remedies is largely based on the EU model.

-While the updated merger control regime follows in many important respects the approach of the European Commission, there are points of divergence:
+While the Irish merger control regime follows in many important respects the approach of the European Commission, there are points of divergence: